Pfuster12/BoilerCycle/README.md

 Lightweight android library for quick RecyclerView creation written in Kotlin.

-New gitbook docs available: https://lightmass.gitbook.io/boilercycle/
+Read the guide in a beautiful gitbook website: https://lightmass.gitbook.io/boilercycle/

 ## Use BoilerCycle in your App